 When you are doing business planning, it is thrilling to develop a business plan that has a great introduction.
 This article is the first in a five-part series on preparing business plans.
 Each article has been dedicated to creating a plan for starting or running your business.
 At the end of the series, if you follow the articles and complete each section, you will have a complete business plan you can use to operate your business or seek financing.
 Each article will cover a different topic:

-This is the initial section of your business plan.
-In this section you identify the purpose of your business.
+Purpose Statement This is the initial section of your business plan.
+In this section, you identify the purpose of your business.
 Here you state exactly what it is you plan to make, do or sell.
 This section will also be where you list your goals for the business.
-Pick three goals and make each goal SMART (Specific, Measurable, Attainable, Results oriented, Time-bound):
+Pick three goals and make each goal SMART (Specific, Measurable, Attainable, Results-oriented, Time-bound):

 Personal Financial Statement

-This is the place to give the history for your business.
-Share when the business was founded, by whom and the original mission for the company.
+Business History This is the place to give the history of your business.
+Share when the business was founded, by whom, and the original mission for the company.
 List the original purchase price and start-up costs.
 In additionally if there were unique or interesting factors that influenced the creation of the business share those here.